↑

 But, man, when one of those books speaks to you… the moment of “somebody gets me!
 I’m not alone!” is the best feeling in the world.

 So naturally, being a cheapskate, most of the books that I read are about finances in some way.
-So I’ve found all of the best budgeting books you need to read to get a jump start on your finances.
+So I’ve found all of the best budgeting books and in general the best personal finance books you need to read to get a jump start on your finances.

 I promise that none of them keep trying to drill into your head that you suck with money and that’s that.
 Each one of these books has left me feeling refreshed, refueled, and really motivated to stay on track with my money.